ch0t0n/MultiBotNav/README.md

     <img src="./assets/images/three_robot_env3.gif" width="400" height="286" />
 </div>

-This is the codebase for the CoRL 2025 paper titled "Efficient Environment Design for Multi-Robot Navigation via Continuous Control".
+This is the codebase for the paper titled "Efficient Environment Design for Multi-Robot Navigation via Continuous Control".
 We developed an MDP-based environment that can be used for multi-robot navigation and path planning.

 ## Setup